Normalized Difference Vegetation Index (NDVI)

 Background information on the geology of Kenya

-Tertiary and Quaternary Volcanic Rocks: East African Rift System: volcanic activity during these periods
+Tertiary and Quaternary Volcanic rock are located in the East due to the split of the East African Rift System causing volcanic activity during these periods.

 Geology map of Kenya